 Allan Clayton has quickly established himself as one of the most exciting and sought after singers of his generation.
 A consummate actor and deeply sensitive musician he has already made a huge impact on the international operatic and concert scene.

-A highlight of the 2012/13 season has been George Benjamin’s opera Written on Skin at the Netherlands Opera, the Theatre du Capitole Toulouse, the Royal Opera House, Wiener Festwochen, and the Bayerische Staatsoper, following on from the world premiere of the work at the 2012 Festival de Aix-en-Provence.
+A highlight of the 2012/13 season was George Benjamin’s award-winning opera Written on Skin at the Netherlands Opera, the Theatre du Capitole Toulouse, the Royal Opera House, Wiener Festwochen, and the Bayerische Staatsoper, following on from the world premiere of the work at the 2012 Festival de Aix-en-Provence.

 “Clayton is the real thing: a great British singer who deserves to be championed.”
 Neil Fisher, The Times